VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

   1. Office means Office of Ethical Behaviors unless explicitly said otherwise.
   2. Disciplinary Committee means a group of individuals in an organization with the power to issue actions for violations of the organization's internal policies, mostly department High Command teams.
   3. Act means either a legal document, or an action committed by an individual that resulted in a violation of a policy or law.
+  4. Additional punishment is defined as anything specified in section 7 of title 2 other than;
+     1. class E sentence; or
+     2. capital punishments.

 #### §3 Applicability of the Act
   1. Title 1 and 2 apply to all parts, systems, and organizations of the foundation.
   2. Title 3 defines what is forbidden by the foundation law, and applies to all parts, systems, and organizations of the foundation.
      1. This does not restrict any organizations from making their own policies in order to issue additional inner punishments for violations of this or other foundation law.
 However, all punishments must still be ethical.

 ## Title 2 - General Part
 ### Chapter 1 - Defining Crime
 #### §1 General Definition
-  1. A crime is defined as a forbidden, unethical, or immoral behavior against property, an individual, group of individuals, an organization, the foundation or the foundation's law system.
+  1. A crime is defined as a forbidden, unethical, or immoral behavior or act against property, an individual, group of individuals, an organization, justice, peace, the foundation or the foundation's law system.
+  2. For the purpose of repeated offences or records, an pardoned, expunged, or appealed (record of) crime can no longer be considered a crime.

 #### §2 Deciding what is "forbidden", "unethical", and "immoral"
   1. Forbidden means anything that is explicitly prohibited by a law or policy that the individual in question agreed to follow.